 Jane joined Te Wana staff in August 2012 having been Te Wana Internal Contact for Nelson-Marlborough-West Coast Plunket and a regular Te Wana peer reviewer since 2005.
 Jane brings organisational and administrative strengths and extensive knowledge of one of Te Wana’s largest clients.

 Te Arawa – Ngati Tuwharetoa

 Charlene’s journey in health started in 2006 as a young mother working for Ngati Porou Hauora.
 After moving to Wellington, Charlene started employment with Health Care Aotearoa and also started training as a Reviewer for Te Wana Quality Programme.
 Charlene rejoined Te Wana in 2016 and enjoys being able to work alongside a dynamic team who endeavour to deliver a quality service ‘for the people, by the people’ in supporting the kaupapa of Te Wana.

-Briar has recently returned to Te Wana.
+Briar has worked with Te Wana for a number of years.
 Briar brings a wealth of experience having worked previously in central government, and moved into the health sector working with medical services.
 Briar provides essential support to the team, as well as providing a central point of liaison with our client services and other stakeholders.

 Finance and IT Coordinator

 Vernon has been involved in the not-for-profit sector for many years assisting organisations with their financial and IT systems, as well as being a governance board member for Te Whāriki Takapou (trading name of Te Puāwai Tapu Trust).